bcambl/katello-register/README.md

 Katello/Satellite 6 Registration
 ================================

-### Description
+## Description
-The goal of this project is to provide a system administrator the ability to register a host to a Katello instance from the client side without the need to knowing the activation-key and the auto-generated puppet environment name created by Katello for the content-view associated with the content-view.
+Provides a semi-automated Katello registration and basic puppet configuration.
+The `register.py` script can be run stand-alone or with the included server-side script which will remove the need to remember/type a long activation-key or cryptic (Katello auto-generated) puppet environment names.

-### Components
+## Components
-- Server Script
-  Python script that lives on the Katello/Satellite servers and executed on a schedule via crontab.
-This script gathers a small set of data from Katello via the Hammer CLI then publishes the data to a directory accessible to your nodes via HTTP.
-- Client Script
-  This script should be deployed to hosts that you would like to register to your Katello/Satellite 6 instance.
-This script can be deployed as a standard item on all host deployments to assist in the event a host requires re-registered to a different Smart Proxy/Capsule or perhaps to switch to a different activation-key/environment.

-#### Server Setup
+#### `generate_registration_data.py`
-`generate_registration_data.py` should be configured on each Katello/Satellite6 instance to run as a cron task.
-This script will collect all available activation-keys, and relevant puppet environments and publish them to a json file in the standard apache pub directory.
-This communication happens over port 80 which is a required port for a Katello/Satellite implimentation.
+Should be configured as a cronjob on each Katello/Satellite6 instance The script will collect all available activation-keys, and relevant puppet environments for an organization and publishes them as a json along side the ca-consumer package in the apache `http://<server-url>/pub` directory.

-*Note: If you concider you activation keys and environment names a secret affair, you may want to investigate other options.
-That said, we are under the assumption that the your Satellite implimentation is behind firewalls on a private network.*

 You will need to update the following settings to suit your environment:
-- org_name - activation-key organization to export
+- org_name - Organization 'Name' of which to export activation-keys & puppet environments

-#### Client Setup
+#### `register.py`
-`register.py` can be deployed to any directory on the client host.
+Client side script that can be deployed to any directory on client hosts.
+This script will perform the following:
+ - Append a host record to /etc/hosts for the chosen Katello instance
+ - Perform connectivity tests for required network ports
+ - Install the ca-consumer package for the chosen Katello instance
+ - Perform subscription-manager registration
+ - Install client packages (katello-agent, puppet)
+ - Configure Puppet using a puppet.conf template
+ - Execute Puppet run to generate client/server certificate exchange
+ - Enable/Start Puppet service

-You will need to update the following settings to suit your environment:
+Customize the following settings to suit your environment:
 - katello_servers - specify Katello/Satellite servers
-- puppet_configuration_template - customize to your needs
+- puppet_configuration_template - customize to your needs (default: noop true)

-#### Compatability
+## Compatability

 Servers OS | Service Version
 -----------|----------------